GsDevKit/GsDevKit_home/docs/installation/installDevKitServer.md

 ### Example Script

 This script installs the server components only, and installs and starts a 3.2.12 server named **devKit_3212**.
 You must already have git installed.
+Detailed instructions start [here](#install-server).

 ```
 git clone https://github.com/GsDevKit/GsDevKit_home.git